library(igraph)

 - Eigenvector centrality measures prestige: Is a node connected to other well-connected nodes?
 A node may have few ties, but if those ties are to important nodes, it is central by association.

 These four intuitions are not interchangeable.
 A broker (high betweenness) need not be popular (high degree), and a prestigious node (high eigenvector) need not be efficient at reaching everyone (high closeness).
 This is precisely why multiple indices exist and why the choice of index should be guided by the research question at hand.
+Dozens of further indices have been proposed, most of which refine or combine these four ideas.
+We include one such example below, namely subgraph centrality, which captures local embeddedness via closed walks of all lengths, to give a flavor of what lies beyond the four main families.

 3.3 Centrality Indices in igraph